STAY INSPIRED

 What is anodized aluminum?

 Anodized aluminum is a special type of aluminum that has undergone the anodizing process to create a durable and protective oxide layer on its surface.
-This layer is not applied like paint or a coating but is fully integrated with the underlying aluminum substrate, making it an inseparable part of the material.
+This layer is not applied like paint or a coating but is fully integrated with the underlying aluminum substrate.

 Anodized aluminum is significantly harder than standard aluminum.
-It’s resistant to scratching and wear, making it ideal for applications where durability is essential.
+It’s resistant to scratching and wear, making it ideal for applications that require durability.
 Anodizing can produce a variety of colors on aluminum without using dyes.
-The metal itself, through the anodizing process, can be colored in a range of hues that are both vibrant and long-lasting.
-The anodic layer also acts as an insulator, making anodized aluminum a good choice for electrical applications where non-conductivity is required.
+The metal itself, through the anodizing process, can be colored in a range of hues that are vibrant and long-lasting.
+Besides, the anodic layer also acts as an insulator, making anodized aluminum a good choice for non-conductive applications.

 AMF Technologies Anodizing Aluminum